Working in Market - France

 - Make sure you know the product and positioning of a tour operator before meeting with them.
 Product managers expect your products to be in line with what their clients require.

-- The French travel trade are amenable to receiving USB sticks containing brochures, collateral and pictures.
+- The French travel trade are amenable to receiving digital brochures, collateral and pictures.
 They will highly value information in French language.

 - An average sales call with a product manager should last between 45 to 60 minutes.